GRAND TOTALS for 1st Time Service

 broken

 strings.
-Though the upper wire is not wildy expensive, each wrapped low string is a special order from Mapes - $27 each.
+Though the upper wire is not wildly expensive, each wound low string is a special order from Mapes - $30 each.